 What will the Nokia 9 look like?

-The prevailing trend for Android flagships over the past year has been super-tall, 18:9 (or thereabouts) displays that dominate the front of the handset, and that looks like the route Nokia may follow here.
+The prevailing trend for Android flagships over the past year has been super-tall, 18:9 (or thereabouts) displays that dominate the front of the handset - many of which have lately sported an iPhone X-like notch at the top.

 What about the Nokia 9's screen?